MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-hpc/energy/compute.md

 ## HPC design considerations

-[Job Scheduler](/azure/logic-apps/logic-apps-overview) Azure offers specialized services to schedule compute-intensive work to run on a managed pool of virtual machines.
+[Job Scheduler](/azure/logic-apps/logic-apps-overview) is a specialized service for scheduling compute-intensive work to run on a managed pool of virtual machines.
 You can automatically scale compute resources to meet the needs of your jobs.

 [Azure Batch](/azure/batch/) is a managed service for running large-scale HPC applications.
 Using Azure Batch, you configure a VM pool, and then you upload the applications and data files.
 Then the Batch service configures the VMs, assigns tasks to the VMs, runs the tasks, and monitors the progress.
 Batch can automatically scale VMs up and down in response to changing workloads.
 Batch also provides a job-scheduling functionality.